Day & Night on the Reef

 Explore the Great Barrier Reef

-This interactive experience takes guests on a colourful journey of the world-famous Great Barrier Reef with state of the art technology, a 1.7 million litre display and over 500 creatures.
+This interactive experience takes guests on a colourful journey of the world-famous Great Barrier Reef with state-of-the-art technology, a 1.7 million litre display and over 500 creatures.

 It is the largest Great Barrier Reef exhibit in the world!